jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 16. Then click **Apply** at the bottom of the page.

-To test this it's all working:
+## And to verify it's all working:

 1) You'll need active current Porkbun A Type DNS Records

 ![image](https://github.com/user-attachments/assets/0570c5e3-dbe3-4758-8c8f-360d60e89e36)